-Although the process for registering a car, motorcycle, or RV in Louisiana is fairly straightforward, the Office of Motor Vehicles (OMV) does have a few special guidelines you should keep in mind for registering other vehicle types.
+Although the process for registering a car, motorcycle, or recreational vehicle (RV) in Louisiana is fairly straightforward, the Louisiana Office of Motor Vehicles (OMV) does have a few special guidelines you should keep in mind for registering other vehicle types.

-Unless you use your ATV solely for agricultural purposes, you must register it with the OMV.
-To register your ATV, bring the title, bill of sale, and proof of insurance to your local OMV.
-The registration fee is $12, but other fees and taxes may vary by parish.
+Unless you use your all-terrain vehicle (ATV) solely for agricultural purposes, you must register it with the LA OMV.
+To register your ATV, bring the title, bill of sale, and proof of insurance to your local Louisiana OMV office.
+The registration fee is $3 per year for 4 years.

-The OMV will issue you a decal to place on your ATV that you will need to renew every two years.
-The OMV will send you a reminder notice with renewal instructions shortly before your registration is set to expire.
+The LA OMV will send you a reminder notice with renewal instructions shortly before your registration is set to expire.

 Although it's important to register your ATV in a timely fashion, registration does not offer unlimited driving privileges.
 Regardless of whether or not your ATV is legally registered, you may not operate it in Louisiana's state parks.
 You are allowed to drive an ATV only on public land and roads that are clearly marked as designated for use by off-highway vehicles.

 Homemade Trailer Registration